Alfred Blumstein: Life and career

-He is a fellow of the American Association for the Advancement of Science (AAAS) and the American Society of Criminology and served as President of the latter.
+Blumstein was a fellow of the American Association for the Advancement of Science (AAAS) and the American Society of Criminology and served as President of the latter.

-Blumstein was president of the Operations Research Society of America (ORSA) in 1977–1978, The Institute of Management Sciences (TIMS) in 1987-88 and in 1996 he was the president of the Institute for Operations Research and the Management Sciences (INFORMS).
+He was president of the Operations Research Society of America (ORSA) in 1977–1978, The Institute of Management Sciences (TIMS) in 1987–1988 and in 1996 he was the president of the Institute for Operations Research and the Management Sciences (INFORMS).
 He became an INFORMS Fellow in 2002.

+Blumstein died in Canton, Massachusetts on January 13, 2026, at the age of 95.